erinstansbury/erinstansbury.github.io/_posts/2020-04-13-ruby_cli_project.markdown

 [The example project can be found here](https://github.com/learn-co-curriculum/daily_deal)

-When trying to think about what I would want to create, I was hesitant to accidentally use what others had created un the past, ie Kickstarter, Top Restaurants, etc. Something I thought would be a bit timely would be to create a CLI that would return the latest statistics on the coronavirus pandemic.
+When trying to think about what I would want to create, I was hesitant to accidentally use what others had created in the past, ie Kickstarter, Top Restaurants, etc. Something I thought would be a bit timely would be to create a CLI that would return the latest statistics on the coronavirus pandemic.

 [](https://giphy.com/gifs/6dRsQSNHU3Cla/html5)